About REEL CANADA

 We agree.
 Canadian stories truly do have the power to unite us as a nation.
 Watching Canadian movies is a great way to celebrate our country.

-Ten Years Strong
+Thirteen Years Strong

 REEL CANADA was founded in 2005 by Sharon Corder and Jack Blum, along with educational advisors and members of our national film and television industry.
 The goal was to introduce Canadian film to students, through screenings in high schools and associated educational resources.
 We started as a pilot program in six Toronto high schools.